PKazanjian/ProgressBar/README.md

 205MiB 84MiB/s 00:02 [========================================>] 100% ETA 2

 To use this with your file:
-1. Replace your tar file with the one specified on line 20
+1. Replace your the extracted file size "MB" with yours on line 8 "_f100"
-2. Replace the extracted file's disk usage in MB on line 7 "_f100"
+2. Replace the tar file on lines 9 and 21
-3. Replace the estimated time values on line 23.
-For me it was "4" seconds.
-This was determined using time (See below YouTube video)
+3. Replace the extracted directory name on line 38
-4. Run the script as "root"
+3. Run the script as "root"

 ## Example: "atar.sh" displays the progress of extracting any tar file